Your guide to understanding LifeCare®.

 These types of amenities are also typically included:

-• A dining plan with a variety of dining choices and chef-prepared meals
+• A dining plan with a variety of dining choices and meals prepared by Brandon Wilde’s executive and pastry chefs

-• Access to the community’s fitness offerings (at Brandon Wilde that includes our Wellness Center with indoor heated saltwater pool and state-of-the-art fitness center with full-time instructor)
+• Access to the community’s fitness offerings (at Brandon Wilde that includes our Wellness Center with indoor heated saltwater pool and state-of-the-art fitness center with full-time instructors)

-• Use of all common spaces (Brandon Wilde has an auditorium with regularly scheduled performances, pickleball, pool, darts, ping pong, walking and biking trails, Club Room, Club House, woodworking shop, arts and craft class, mini-gardens, dog park and more)
+• Use of all common spaces (Brandon Wilde has an auditorium with regularly scheduled performances, pickleball, pool, darts, ping pong, walking and biking trails, Club Room, Club House, woodworking shop, art studio, mini-gardens, dog park and more)

 • A full monthly calendar of outings, activities, events, resident committees, etc.